dotnet-fizzyy/ASP.Net-Identity/README.md

 Application doesn't writes logs to files, it display logs in terminal in the following ways:
 1. Local run via IDE;
 2. Docker;

+## Tracing
+Application supports tracing with help of Open Telemetry framework.
+In order to view traces you can use Jaeger UI tool provided in _docker-compose.yml_ or set up it on your host.
+To be able to view traces after running application and Jaeger UI enter `http://localhost:16686` URL in browser.

 ## Usage